COVID-19 pandemic in Belgium: Medical supplies and testing strategy

 On 6 March, Federal Minister of Public Health Maggie De Block criticised EU governments for blocking the export of medical masks at a time when global stocks were decreasing, asserting that they were acting against the spirit of the European Union.
 On 19 March, a shipment of 100,000 FFP2 respirators arrived.
 On 16 March, the Chinese Alibaba foundation donated half a million surgical masks and 30 000 test kits, as a result of the intervention by King Philippe and with the support of the Walloon Export and Foreign Investment Agency (AWEX).
 Minister Philippe De Backer was assigned to coordinating the efforts of the authorities to supply masks and respirators.

-While the number of tests capped at 3,500 and 4,500 a day, an increase in stocks of the required materials was announced early April by the Federal Minister Philippe De Backer, to improve the testing capacity to 10,000 tests a day.
+While the number of tests capped at 3,500 and 4,500 a day, an increase in stocks of the materials required to perform tests was announced early April by the Federal Minister Philippe De Backer, to improve the testing capacity to 10,000 tests a day.

 In an effort to support international research, Belgium pledged 5 million euro to the Coalition for Epidemic Preparedness Innovations (CEPI) which intends to develop a COVID-19 vaccine.